codeclimate/codeclimate-rubocop/config/contents/style/float_division.md

 It is recommended to either always use `fdiv` or coerce one side only.
 This cop also provides other options for code consistency.

+This cop is marked as unsafe, because if operand variable is a string object then `.to_f` will be removed and an error will occur.

 ### Example: EnforcedStyle: single_coerce (default)
     # bad
     a.to_f / b.to_f